 Oral pathology refers to any diseases or pathological processes of the oral and facial region.
 The mouth is necessary for many different functions, such as eating, drinking, speaking, and breathing, and this versatility in use exposes your mouth to higher risks of infection and other problems.
 Additionally, the mouth can show symptoms that reflect conditions developing in the rest of the body.

 When dental professionals find irregularities in the lining or shape of your mouth, they may send you to an oral surgeon for a biopsy or second opinion.
 This is because oral surgeons are experts at identifying and treating diseases of the mouth, jaw, and face.
-Our oral surgeons — Dr. Fred Smith, Dr. P. Steven Arnold Jr., and Dr. David Carlton at Alexandria Oral Surgery & Dental Implant Center — have years of experience evaluating and treating infections, diseases, cancers, and other oral conditions.
+Our oral surgeons — Dr. Fred Smith and Dr. P. Steven Arnold Jr. at Alexandria Oral Surgery & Dental Implant Center — have years of experience evaluating and treating infections, diseases, cancers, and other oral conditions.

 Common Oral Diseases and Treatment

 Below are some examples of common oral diseases that oral and maxillofacial surgeons can diagnose, evaluate, and treat:

 - Tumors of the oral and facial soft tissues